 The lower court case is U.S. v.
 Nguyen, 11-cr-32, U.S. District Court, Southern District of New York (Manhattan) the appeals case is U.S. v.
 Nguyen, 12-94, 2nd U.S. Circuit Court of Appeals (Manhattan).

 MF Global U.K. Clients May Get Back 60% After Deal With U.S.

-Former customers of MF Global Holdings Ltd. (MFGLQ)’s U.K. arm will get about 60 percent of their money returned from the defunct brokerage after settling a dispute with the company’s U.S.-based units.
+Former customers of MF Global Holdings Ltd. (MFGLQ:US)’s U.K. arm will get about 60 percent of their money returned from the defunct brokerage after settling a dispute with the company’s U.S.-based units.